ramamet/NIFTY_1-minute-Chart/README.md

 ###### NIFTY index chart , period of 2012 to 2016

- Now that the NSE,India market has opened. the first noticeable increment of time is the first few minutes.
+ Now that the NSE,India market has opened at 9:15 hour (IST).
+ The first noticeable increment of time is the first few minutes.
- I have no study to back this one up, but from my own experience the 1-minute and 5-minute charts are by far the most popular time frame.
-Within the time frame 1-minute we can see a number of spikes in price as stocks gap up or down from the previous days close.
+ I have no study to back this one up, but from my own experience the 1-minute and 5-minute charts are by far the most popular time frame for day traders.
+ Even within the time frame of 1-minute, we can see a number of spikes in price as stocks gap up or down from the previous days close.

- Here I have collected NSE BANK index and NIFTY50 index for the period of 2012 to 2016.
-Shiny app is also developed to process the dataset.
+ In this work, I have collected NIFTY50 index for the period of 2012 to 2016.
+Each month dataset is stored in NIFTY_HistoricalData folder with yearwise subfolders.
+Shiny app is developed to process and visulize the dataset.

      shiny App (using R)